CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 13. Close the **Settings** page.

 ### Task 3: Validate Entra Join

+In this task you will confirm that SEA-WS1 is successfully Entra joined by checking device status and local administrator membership.

 1. On SEA-WS1, right-click **Start**, and then select **Windows Terminal (Admin)**.
 At the User Account Control, select **Yes**.